 © MINDFUL EMPLOYER

-- Shows their company is working towards putting its principles
+- Show that your organisation is working towards putting its principles in to practice

-- Receives a personalised Charter showing the company name and
+- Receive a personalised Charter showing the company name and logo

-- Is able to use the MINDFUL EMPLOYER logo
+- Be able to use the MINDFUL EMPLOYER logo

 What difference does it make?

 Signing the Charter makes a public, tangible statement of your organisation's commitment to your staff.
 You can read what employers tell us about the difference it makes and how they are taking steps towards the aspirations.
 Read also about the first 1,000 signatories and our evaluation of the initiative.

 Each Charter signatory undertakes a review two years after signing and every three years thereafter.
 Such reviews reflect the general philosophy of the initiative: that of supporting employers in the recruitment and retention of staff who experience mental ill health.
 Reviewing the Charter will tell you about the process.
 On the Way is a pdf version of the Review so you can see what it looks like - the Review itself is done online so please don't complete this version.

 Paying administration fees is a condition of being a signatory.
 The fees shown below are non-refundable and are not a form of subscription, membership charge nor payment for service.
 For both of the fees shown below, the number of employees refers to the actual number of paid staff (i.e. not based on full-time equivalent posts and not including volunteers).

 New Signatory Administration Fee: £50 (up to 50 employees) £75 (50-250) £100 (250+)